raulh39/cmake_conan_template/README.md

 openssl/1.1.1j
 openssl/1.1.1k
 ```
-We select, for example, "openssl/1.1.1k" and add ito to conanfile.txt:
+We select, for example, "openssl/1.1.1k" and add it to conanfile.txt:
 ```
 [requires]
 catch2/2.13.3